Training-free Zero-shot Composed Image Retrieval with Local Concept Reranking: Methodology

-With the pseudo target caption, the global retrieval ranks target images by similarity of the text embedding of pseudo target caption and image embeddings of target images in the pre-learned visual-textual aligned feature space~\cite{li2023blip}.
+Using the pseudo target caption, the global retrieval ranks target images by similarity of the text embedding of pseudo target caption $T_g$ and image embeddings of target images in the pre-learned text-image aligned feature space~\cite{li2023blip}.
 The global score for target image $I^n_t$ is calculated as follows:

 where $< >$ is to calculate the cosine similarity, $E_{t}$ and $E_{i}$ are the text and image encoders of BLIP2~\cite{li2023blip} respectively.
-For each query in this inference process, Eqs.~\eqref{eq:reference_caption}-\eqref{eq:global_caption} are conducted once and Eq.~\eqref{eq:global_retrieval} is conducted $N$ times for all the target images.
-Consequently, the multimodal fusing issue has been converted into a text comprehension issue, and the visual-textual aligned space can be leveraged directly without training.
+For each query in this inference process, Eq.~\eqref{eq:reference_caption}-\eqref{eq:global_caption} are conducted once and Eq.~\eqref{eq:global_retrieval} is conducted $N$ times for all the target images.
+Consequently, the multimodal fusing problem with the inherent modality gap has been converted into a text comprehension problem, and the visual-textual aligned space can be leveraged directly without training.